Commander-Ant-Screwbin-Games/directory/README.md

 # Directory

-A wrapper for the PDO class that ensures secure connections.
+A PDO wrapper for secure connections.

 ## Installation